 Right about now, everyone's turned to the "leggings only" mentality: not only have we decided to stop putting together Instagram-worthy outfits and Pinterest-perfect lessons and procedures, but we're starting to cut corners and cover them all up with a nice, flowy dress.
+This is teaching in the doldrums of winter.

 Have you reached the elastic-waistband version of yourself as a teacher?
 If so, I'm with you.
 All. the.
 WAY!
 For these last few days before break, I want to do right by my kids, teach great content, but the above and beyond-ness of my normal school gig will just have to wait until after the holidays.